 Fly-Cruise-Coach: You are flown into Milford, depart on a cruise, and then coach back to Te Anau.
 There are two departure times which you can choose from.

-The 9am departure has some short walks and photo stops during the drive back, and returns to Te Anau at 5pm –
+The 9am departure has numerous short walks and photo stops during the drive back, and returns to Te Anau at 5pm –

-The later departure leaves at 2pm, arriving back in Te Anau at 6.30pm –
+The later departure leaves at 2pm and is a more condensed trip, arriving back in Te Anau at 6.30pm –

 Fly-Cruise-Fly: You are flown into Milford, depart on a cruise, and then return in the plane to Te Anau.
 Flights are on demand and can leave between 8am to 2pm –